KxSystems/embedPy/README.md

 ### Raw (foreign) data

-Foreign objects are retrieved from Python using one of the following calls.
+Foreign objects are retrieved from Python using one of the unary functions.

 function      | argument                                        | example
 --------------|-------------------------------------------------|--------------